Gabaghoulios/Capstone_1/README.md

 * In the 2019 data, birth year and gender were included in customer information, along with trip duration.
 These were not included in the 2020 dataset.
+*There was null data in the gender and birthyear columns.
+*Ride ID values changed from purely numeric in 2019 to those with mixed values (i.e., numbers and letters) in 2020.

+## Process

+Before analysis was conducted the rows of data needed to be made consistent.
+These were the steps taken to clean the data:

+*